AndreaCappozzo/STATS-monitoring_CWRM/README.md

-# STATS-monitoring_CWRM
+# Parameter choice, stability and validity for robust cluster weighted modeling
-This repository is associated with the paper Cappozzo, GarcìaEscudeo, Greselin, Mayo-Iscar (2021) Parameter choice, stability and validity for robust clusterweighted modeling.
+This repository is associated with the paper Cappozzo, Garcìa Escudero, Greselin, Mayo-Iscar (2021) *Parameter choice, stability and validity for robust cluster weighted modeling.*

+R routines to implement the methodology and the scripts necessary to reproduce results from the paper are available in the code folder.